Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - You cannot hold someone hostage for longer than 20 minutes before starting the robbery you have planned.

 - In Hostile RP, leaving Line of Sight on your victim or aggressor for 5 minutes means the scene is considered over, and proper Roleplay engagement must commence to create a new scene.

+- Do not get involved in any scripted robbery(Bank, Store, Dock, Doctor, Fort, etc.) if you are not a part of the active law or criminal group involved.

+- Criminals must not wear completely black clothing with no identifiable features while committing crimes.
+They must have at least two clearly distinguishable features, such as a buckle, bandana, distinct clothing item, firearm, horse, or saddle.
+Failure to comply is a direct violation of the Voice ID rule and constitutes power-gaming, as it deliberately prevents identification, pursuit, or retaliation.
+This rule is strictly enforced, and violations will result in immediate consequences.

+- For any criminal activity, only 1 Lawman may be subjected to becoming a hostage.

+- After a crime has been committed, you can change your clothes once within 1 hour of said crime.

+- If in an active scene before restart, you must log back in to continue the scene, or be subject to a combat logging ban.

 ## Scene Specific Limits are what a group/gang/law can bring to each event type